NativeScript/docs/content/guide/error-handling.md

 ### Disabling rethrowing of uncaught JS exceptions to native

-Nativescript also allows you to prevent app crash by disabling rethrowing of uncaught JS exceptions to native.
-You do that by setting the `discardUncaughtJsExceptions` property to `true` inside the [nativescript.config.ts](/project-structure/nativescript-config-ts)file.
+Nativescript also allows the prevention of an app crash by disabling rethrowing of uncaught JS exceptions to native.
+This can be done by setting the `discardUncaughtJsExceptions` property to `true` inside the [nativescript.config.ts](/project-structure/nativescript-config-ts)file.

 <!--tab: app/nativescript.config.ts -->